-The session begins the analysis of benefits and the "Three Silos", including:
+The session begins the analysis of benefits and the "Three Silos" of medical/rehabilitation benefits, including:

-- Does the plaintiff/applicant fall under CAT, the Minor Injury Guideline (MIG), or in-between, and what is the burden of proof? - · Monetary limitations (caps) appropriate to each - $\boldsymbol{\cdot}$ The interaction of being in MIG on other benefits - · Does "MIG" define types of injury or severity of injuries? - \cdot Role of chronic pain in being a MIG, CAT, or in between
+- Does the applicant fall under CAT, the Minor Injury Guideline (MIG), or in-between, and what is the burden of proof? - Monetary limitations (caps) appropriate to each - The interaction of being in MIG on other benefits - Does "MIG" define types of injury or severity of injuries? - Role of chronic pain in being a MIG, CAT, or in between - The impact of sequelae to a minor injury